Rosoe/Apple-Transcripts-to-Text/README.md

 ## How to Use

+1. Download the HTML file and open it in your browser of choice.
-1. Open the episode in the MacOS Podcasts app and click 'Transcript' (or ··· > 'View Transcript')
+2. Open the episode in the MacOS Podcasts app and click 'Transcript' (or ··· > 'View Transcript')
-2. Access the transcript file:
+3. Access the transcript file:
    - Open Finder
    - Press `Cmd+Shift+G` or select 'Go' > 'Go to Folder'
    - Enter: `~/Library/Group Containers/243LU875E5.groups.com.apple.podcasts`
-3. Navigate through the TTML folder to find your transcript
+4. Navigate through the TTML folder to find your transcript
-4. Copy the entire .ttml file contents
+5. Copy the entire .ttml file contents
-5. Paste into the converter and click "Convert Text"
+6. Paste into the converter and click "Convert Text"
-6. Download or copy your formatted transcript
+7. Download or copy your formatted transcript

 ## Technical Details